OzymandiasTheGreat/tomasrav.me/src/assets/content/profile.blurb.en.md

-I'm freelance developer with over 5 years of experience, mainly with Python and Javascript, though I much prefer Typescript where possible.
+I'm freelance developer with over 6 years of experience, mainly with Python and Javascript, though I much prefer Typescript over Vanilla Javascript where possible.

 I'm always looking for new and exciting projects, and opportunities to learn.